AssociationSauvegardeLeman/plastock/5_chapter.md

 ```
 +++
 <b>Figure 5.3 :</b> Prélèvement de 100 cm² de substrat (10 cm x 10 cm sur 5 cm de profondeur).
 Le profilé en métal est déposé en surface puis enfoncé à 5cm de profondeur.
 Le prélèvement est ensuite déposé dans une boîte de transport en verre et une feuille d’aluminium est placée entre l’échantillon et le couvercle pour éviter toutes contaminations.

+<b>Figure 5.3 :</b> Sampling of 100 cm2 of substrate (10 cm x 10 cm by 5 cm deep).
+The metal corer is placed on the surface and pushed down to a depth of 5 cm.
+The sample is then placed in a glass transport box, and a sheet of aluminium is placed between the sample and the lid to prevent any contamination.
 :::
 ::::